jxaas/jxaas/docs/tutorial/cf.md

 mkdir -p ~/cf/trusty
 cd ~/cf/
 bzr branch lp:~cf-charmers/charms/trusty/cloudfoundry/trunk trusty/cloudfoundry
+cd trusty/cloudfoundry
 ./cfdeploy <cf_admin_password>
 ```

-### The BOSH way
+### Installing: The BOSH way

 This technique uses the official CloudFoundry installation process, which is a pretty slow process.
 Everything runs inside of VirtualBox.
 This downloads a lot of data, needs a lot of disk space, and
 takes a long time.
 We're also getting a non-production environment.

-The one advantage is that this method seems to work better if you would rather run everything locally instead
+The one advantage is that this method seems to work better if you want to run everything locally, instead
 of using AWS (i.e. if you want a free configuration).

 First install virtualbox and vagrant: